 So, no matter the type of business, photographer, fashion, restaurant, designer, photos enhance your profile and help boost your local rankings.

-With images and visual search becoming increasingly important in 2020 and beyond, Google will love you more if you make it a routine to upload photos in weekly basis.
-You can go even further by add a geo-tag to your photos.
+With images and visual search becoming increasingly important in 2020 and beyond, Google will love you more if you make it a routine to upload photos on a weekly basis.
+You can go even further by adding a geo-tag to your photos.

 Google My Business Posts Section

-Here are few ways GMB posts can help your brand get noticed:
+Here are a few ways GMB posts can help your brand get noticed:

-- By engaging potential customers with your brand and inviting them to act on event posts, special offers, increases traffic to your physical store or your website
+- By engaging potential customers with your brand and inviting them to act on event posts, special offers increase traffic to your physical store or your website

 - When you post with a certain frequency in GMB, Google considers it as a positive ranking signal